 These essentials definitely have you covered for any basic cooking needs, but there are a few other items that I recommend packing as well to up your cooking game on the road.

-Chick peas and beans were an essential part of many of our easy camping meals.
-I recommend either packing a can opener or make sure to only purchase cans with easy open lids.
+Chickpeas and beans were an essential part of many of our easy camping meals.
+I recommend either packing a can opener or making sure to only purchase cans with easy open lids.

 Sharp Knife + Cutting Board

 If you plan on chopping up meats and veggies during your trip, you’re going to want to make sure to pack a sharp knife and a small cutting board.
 One of the small, plastic cutting boards works perfectly!

 I am truly obsessed with Stasher Bags and use them every single day for everything.
 If you don’t already own some, I recommend changing that immediately.
 While on the road they work for everything from storing leftovers to packing a sandwich or snacks for a hike.
 They are even great for holding your toiletries!